Jujelle/Jujelle.github.io/_pages/about.md

 <img src="../images/demo.gif" alt="demo">

 # Miscellaneous
-I am also a fan of photography and classical music.
+I am also a fan (but an amateur) of photography and classical music.

 <!-- # Honors and Awards
 - Member of Zhejiang University Morningside Cultural China Scholars Program (30 member school-wide each year)